-Table 3 shows a comparison between the execution time (in seconds, measured inside the simulator to avoid the loading time of the model) and the memory footprint (in GiB, measured using the general GNU time command) for the five simulation engines and the largest models of the DEVStone models tested in this work, i.e., LI 1502×1501 .
-HI 1102 \times 1101, and HO 1102 \times 1101.
-HOmod 10 \times 10 and HOmem 10 \times 10 are not included because no simulator was able to finish them, at least during the 48 h in which we ran these tests.
-The same happened in all of the cases in Table 3 marked with ∞ .
-As can be seen, only aDEVS and xDEVS were able to finish all of the models in Table 3, followed by CD++, which was not able to load the largest LI model.
-Regarding the memory footprint, there is not much difference between both servers.
-However, in terms of the execution time, the best server in almost all cases was the 64 GB Intel Xeon 2670 @ 2.6 GHz "Sandy Bridge", since between both servers, this one has the fastest processor and memory.
+Table 3 shows a comparison in execution time (in seconds, measured inside the simulator to avoid the 289 loading time of the model) and memory footprint (in GiB, measured using the general GNU time command) 290 for the five simulation engines and the largest models of the DEVStone models tested in this work, i.e., LI 291 1502×1501, HI 1102×1101, and HO 1102×1101.
+HOmod 10×10 and HOmem 10×10 are not included 292 because no simulator was able to finish them, at least during the 48 hours we run these tests.
+The same 293 happended in all those cases in Table 3 marked with ∞.
+As can be seen, only aDEVS and xDEVS were 294 able to finish all the models in Table 3, followed by CD++, which was not able to load the largest LI 295 model.
+Regarding memory footprint, there is not much difference between both servers.
+However, in terms 296 of execution time, the best server in almost all cases was the 64 GB Intel Xeon 2670 @ 2.6GHz "Sandy 297

+Bridge", since between both servers, this one has the fastest processor and memory.
 Thus, simulation results are coherent with the server used, i.e., the faster the processor and the greater the memory size, the faster the simulation.
-The memory footprint is independent of the server, since it only depends on the internal structure of the DEVStone model.
+Memory footprint is independent of the server, since it only depends on the internal structure of the DEVStone model.